New Source of Workers for Vineyards as Grapes Recover

 ASHTABULA, Ohio — Ashtabula County is starting to build a reputation for supplying skilled workers for the region’s growing wine industry.

-In 2011, the Ashtabula campus of Kent State University began offering the first wine degrees in Ohio: an associate degree in oenology (winemaking) and associate of applied science in viticulture (grape growing).
+In 2011, the Ashtabula campus of Kent State University began offering the first wine degrees in Ohio: an associate degree in oenology, or winemaking, and an associate of applied science in viticulture (grape growing).

 “We are in a great location to have this program because we have wineries everywhere,” says academic adviser Danielle Weiser-Cline.
 “Having a supply of well-educated and trained winery and vineyard workers was definitely a need in the county since most wineries in the state are family-owned and don’t have a lot of time to devote to training people.”